shinselrobots/safety_control/README.md

    - Make sure you remap /cmd_vel in your launch file
    - Tune for robot using parameters shown in the launch file.

+# Prerequisites
+   (there may be a better way to add these packages...?)
+   - sudo apt -y install ros-kinetic-tf
+   - sudo apt -y install ros-kinetic-tf2-sensor-msgs
+   - Optional, if using pointcloud laserscan option: sudo apt-get install ros-kinetic-pointcloud-to-laserscan